penathon/various-resources/README.md

-# collection of old or WIP LUA scripts / adaptations that are possible to share
+# collection of LUA scripts / adaptations that are possible for me to share and aren't currently being used.

 # some resources have videos